GPT-Live is here — and now GPT-5.6 is too.

 OpenAI shipped two announcements in one week.
 One you can use today: GPT-Live, a new generation of voice models rolling out to everyone.
-One you can't yet: GPT-5.6, a three-model family in limited preview.
-Here's what each actually is, what's real today, and what to ignore until it ships.
+And as of July 9, the second shipped too: GPT-5.6, a three-model family now generally available in ChatGPT, Codex, and the API.
+Here's what each actually is, what it costs, and how to choose.

 01 GPT-Live: voice that finally converses